 - MacMillan Local Support Groups

-- Marie Curie and there are numerous online support networks that people can access
+- There are also online support networks that you can access

 Any form of support is only as helpful as you find it.
 If you choose to access peer support,

 it is important to regularly ask yourself whether the support is helpful and what you currently need.

 Being diagnosed with cancer and going through treatment will often bring up lots of emotions.
 Whilst our emotions help us to navigate life and makes sense of our world, at times they can feel overwhelming and can impact on how we are able to function.

 Allow yourself to lean into how you are feeling.
 Use strategies that help manage your feelings if they overwhelm you.
 If you notice you are feeling overwhelmed, then some of these strategies might help.

 For some, talking to their friends and family about their emotions helps, whereas others can find it difficult.
 There is no right or wrong way to manage.
 If it feels difficult to talk about your emotions, then it might helpful to let family members know how they can support you in other ways and what you need from them.
 This might be simple things like needing some time to yourself, needing support and encouragement to leave the house, or wanting a hug from them.